cpeng90/Ciena-Openconfig/README.md

 The following changes have been made to OSPFv2 and OSPFv3 Yang model.

-1. Change the following Yang module from ospfv2 to ospf in order to have a common module supporting both OSPFv2 and OSPFv3. openconfig-ospfv2-area-interface.yang -> openconfig-ospf-area-interface.yang openconfig-ospfv2-area.yang           -> openconfig-ospf-area.yang
+1. Change the following Yang module from ospfv2 to ospf in order to have a common module supporting both OSPFv2 and OSPFv3.
+The idea is to create OSPF common file supporting the core functionality of both OSPFv2 and OSPFv3.
+Then use augment to augment the core model into OSPFv2 and OSPFv3.
+Both OSPFv2 and OSPFv3 are under protocol with the name ospf and ospfv3.
+Although the model is splitted to core and ospfv2/v3 spcific, the produced OSPFv2 Yang tree maintains high similarity to the original openconfig OSPF Yang tree except fixing the defects on the original tree.

+File has been changed to OSPF core. openconfig-ospfv2-area-interface.yang -> openconfig-ospf-area-interface.yang openconfig-ospfv2-area.yang           -> openconfig-ospf-area.yang
 openconfig-ospfv2-common.yang         -> openconfig-ospf-common.yang
 openconfig-ospfv2-global.yang         -> openconfig-ospf-global.yang
 openconfig-ospfv2.yang                -> openconfig-ospf.yang

+Add OSPFv2 specific files to augment ospf core model to form OSPFv2 model.
+All MPLS definitions are move to the following OSPFv2 specific files.
+- openconfig-ospfv2-area-interface.yang
+- openconfig-ospfv2-global.yang
+- openconfig-ospfv2-lsdb.yang

+Add OSPFv3 specific files to augment ospf core model to form OSPFv3 model.
+- openconfig-ospfv3-area-interface.yang

 2. In openconfig-network-instance.yang file
   a) Change openconfig-ospfv2 to openconfig-ospf